Wilfred Wellock

 Wilfred Wellock (2 January 1879 – 22 July 1972) was a socialist Gandhian and sometime Labour politician and MP.

 Life

+Early life

+Wellock was born to a factory worker in the Lancashire town of Nelson in 1879.

+Politics

 He was imprisoned as a conscientious objector in the First World War.

-He was elected at Member of Parliament (MP) for Member of Parliament (MP) for Stourbridge at a by-election in February 1927, having unsuccessfully contested the seat in 1923 and 1924.
+He was elected as Member of Parliament (MP) for Stourbridge at a by-election in February 1927, having unsuccessfully contested the seat in 1923 and 1924.
 He was re-elected in 1929, but at the 1931 general election he was defeated by the Conservative Party candidate.
 Wellock stood again at the 1935 election, but did not regain his seat.

 Wellock was an active member of both the No More War Movement and the Peace Pledge Union.
 He was a prolific pamphleteer.
-Wellcock was a vegetarian.
+Wellock was a vegetarian.

+Death and legacy

+Wellock died in Heath Charnock, Lancashire in 1972.

 Wellock's work was admired by Aldous Huxley, who stated in his book Science, Liberty and Peace that Wellock and Ralph Borsodi's work constituted a "tiny piece of decentralist leaven" within the "whole large lump of contemporary society".